sebacarrasco/frontend-te-mate/README.md

 # Frontend Te maté
-## Instructionsfor running in local environment
+## Instructions for running in local environment
 - `cp .env.example .env`.
 - Complete the environment variables in the `.env` file.
 - `yarn install`.